SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/microservice-runtime.md

 ---

-Microservices deployed on the platform have a specific runtime environment and they need to understand certain details about the specific {{< product-c8y-iot >}} cluster they run in.
+Microservices deployed on the platform have a specific runtime environment and they must understand certain details about the specific {{< product-c8y-iot >}} cluster they run in.
 For example, a microservice needs to know the endpoint address of the {{< product-c8y-iot >}} REST APIs.
 This information is provided by environment variables and they are injected by {{< product-c8y-iot >}} when the container is started.

 ### Environment variables